 Teddy Roosevelt Teddy Bear Cupcakes

-So did you know that the Teddy Bear was created and named in honor of Theodore Roosevelt?
+So did you know that the first American teddy bear was created and named in honor of Theodore Roosevelt?
 It all began when he went on a four-day hunting trip in the Mississippi wilderness in November, 1902.
 Although Roosevelt was known as an experienced big game hunter, he had not come across a single bear on that particular trip.

 According to historians at the National Park Service: